anegg0/gr0wing-hugo/content/posts/2013-08-12-money-philanthropy-and-personal-safety.md

 The responsibility of the advisor is to explain; yours is to understand.

-When I was in New York, I went with a friend to see her financial advisor, and at the first question we asked about a particular investment support he used for her, his answer was &#8220;don&#8217;t worry about that.&#8221;
+When I was in New York, I went with a friend to see her financial advisor, and at the first question we asked about a particular investment support he used for her, his answer was "don&#8217;t worry about that."

 Well Man, it&#8217;s her money, she wants to know about it !